 With a pastry base that was as exquisitely thin as you’d ever want, the setting of the lemon tart, the level of its acidity, and the ultra-thin sugar coating achieved on top, was just something to behold.
 This was topped with a scoop of smooth raspberry sorbet which itself rested on a wedge of something that appeared to be almost banana-like in taste.

 That’s not all.
-There was also a compot of two types of fruits topped with what appeared to be tried-out shards of skin, which managed to add notes of sweet and sharpness to the whole thing.
+There was also a compot of two types of fruits topped with what appeared to be dried-out shards of skin, which managed to add notes of sweet and sharpness to the whole thing.

 In addition, there were two lines of meringue squeezed out in lines on opposite ends of the plate, which were, again, attractively blowtorched, before being covered in slithers of citrus.

 - YES/ NO